 Get to know the story of the famous Milo Hanson buck, plus a few typical buck hunting record challengers that tried to claim the crown but missed the mark.

-The Story of the Hunt
+The Story of the Milo Hanson Hunt

-What Did the Hanson buck Weigh?
+What Did the Hanson Buck Weigh?

-While that's a heavy deer, it is not exactly a large-bodied deer for Saskatchewan where big whitetails pack on the excess body weight to get through the long winters.
-Hanson is a farmer, and the Biggar area is known for agriculture, so there was no lack of food for the record deer.
-However, considering the fact the deer was not taken until November 23, it seems extremely likely he had lost quite a bit of weight during the rut.
+While that's a heavy deer, it's not exactly a large-bodied deer for Saskatchewan, where big whitetails pack on the excess body weight to get through the long winters.
+Hanson is a farmer in the Biggar area, which is known for agriculture, so there was no lack of food for the record deer.
+However, considering the fact the deer was not taken until November 23, it seems extremely likely he'd lost quite a bit of weight during the rut.

-The most amazing fact about this buck, other than the 213 5/8-inch score is the fact that it was aged at only 3.5 or 4.5 years old.
-There is almost no question the world record whitetail had not even hit his prime yet when Hanson dropped him.
-It makes us wonder if it would have netted over 220, or even 230 inches with another year of growth.
-Although no hunter would be crazy enough to pass up a buck like this!
+The most amazing fact about this buck, other than the 213 5/8-inch score, is the fact that it was aged at only three-and-a-half to four-and-a-half years old.
+There's almost no question the world record whitetail had not even hit his prime yet when Hanson dropped him.
+It makes us wonder if it would have netted over 220 or even 230 inches with another year of growth—although no hunter would be crazy enough to pass up a buck like this!

 How Big is the Milo Hanson Buck?

 As for the Hanson buck's challengers, there have been many.
-Most infamous was the "Rompola buck" allegedly taken in Michigan back in 1998.
-Hunters are still divided if the 218 5/8-inch deer was a hoax, or a hunter who simply did not like the limelight.
-We may never know the truth with that one.
+Most infamous is the Rompola buck, allegedly taken in Michigan back in 1998.
+Hunters are still divided if the 218-5/8-inch deer was a hoax, or a hunter who simply did not like the limelight.
+We may never know the truth.

-What is the Hanson buck worth?
+What is the Hanson Buck Worth?

 Enjoy the outdoors?

-Don't miss a story!
-Sign up for daily stories delivered to your inbox.
+Sign up for daily stories delivered straight to your inbox.